johndatserakis/find-the-state-api/README.md

 ## Notes

-- There is a very rudimentary auth token "check" on the `score` `post` request.
-Don't do something like this in a production app.
+- There is a very rudimentary token "check" on the `score` `post` request.
+It provides no protection.
+Don't do something like this in production.
 Whenever I want to secure my API's I use a `JWT` token that a user receives after registering and logging in.
-That is out of scope for this project, but may be added in the future.
+That is out of scope for this project currently, but may be added in the future.
 I have another [open sourced API](https://github.com/johndatserakis/koa-vue-notes-api) that features this if you'd like to recreate [that flow](https://github.com/johndatserakis/koa-vue-notes-api#user-authentication-process).
-I'll probably get around to adding it to this app at some point - I just have to draw the line somewhere, ha.
+I'll probably get around to adding it to this app at some point - I just have to draw the line somewhere concerning the development of this project, ha.
 - Below are some links I saved while learning Python.

 ## Python